Sebastianhju/Runeterra-5e/Species.md

 **Caretakers**: You are proficient with the animal handling skill.

-**Animal Whisperer**: You know the first level spell *Speak with Animals* and can cast it once a day without spending mana.
+**Animal Whisperer**: You know the first level spell *Speak with Animals* and can castat will without spending mana.

 ---